DataPhilly/projects/COC.md

 To help event organizers respond consistently and appropriately, here are examples of unacceptable behavior and recommended steps:

 1. Inappropriate comments:
-   Example: An attendee makes offensive remarks during a conversation.
+   Example: An attendee makes remarks that are offensive, regardless of intent.
-   Action: Politely ask the attendee to refrain from such comments.
-If they persist, ask them to leave the event.
+   Action: Politely inform the attendee that their comments are inappropriate and ask them to refrain from such remarks.
+Explain the impact of their words if necessary.
+If they persist after being warned, ask them to leave the event.

 2. Disruptive behavior during presentations:
    Example: An audience member repeatedly interrupts a speaker or reacts strongly to potentially controversial content.